ghoulmann/cs-curriculum/year_1.rst

 * Identify connector types and associated cables [CompTIA A+ 220-801]
 * Given a scenario, use appropriate safety procedures [CompTIA A+ 220-801]
 * Explain environmental impacts and the purpose of environmental controls [CompTIA A+ 220-801]
+* Map the ways the changing media landscape has impacted the way young people learn [Jenkins]

 *Level 2*